-- A felt pad may be placed in the shoe to cushion the inflamed sesamoid area, or the toe may be taped or strapped to relieve that area of tension.
+- Place a felt pad in the shoe.
+This is to cushion the inflamed sesamoid area.
+You can also tape or strap the toe to relieve that area of tension.

 - Return to activity gradually, and continue to wear a cushioning pad of dense foam rubber under the sesamoids to support them.
 Avoid activities that put your weight on the balls of the feet.